uborkar/C_Programming/README.md

 - Non-Linear Data Structure: Data structures where data elements are not placed sequentially or linearly are called non-linear data structures.
 In a non-linear data structure, we can’t traverse all the elements in a single run only.
 Examples: Trees and Graphs

+1. Array:
+Array is a linear data structure that stores a collection of elements of the same data type.
+Elements are allocated contiguous memory, allowing for constant-time access.
+Each element has a unique index number.
+2. Matrix/Grid:
+Matrix is a two-dimensional array of elements, arranged in rows and columns.
+It is represented as a rectangular grid, with each element at the intersection of a row and column.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)